If you knew you could be happier and make better decisions by blinding yourself, would you do it?

 There are many ‘defaults’, set by nature, for what information we perceive and pay attention to.
 They’re usually not bad, but we also usually accept them uncritically.

-We posted an opening for a quantitative portfolio analyst, and received hundreds of CVs.
+An anecdote: We posted an opening for a quantitative portfolio analyst, and received hundreds of CVs.
 A brief reflection made it clear we were spending lots of time reviewing these CVs haphazardly, and they had a lot of noisy signal.
 So what exactly were we looking for?

 - Someone who could put their ideas into high quality code quickly